lawrennd/old_talks/_deepgp/includes/deep-gp.md

 \end{align}
 $$

-* Equivalent to prior over parameters, take width of each layer to infinity.
+\slides{* Equivalent to prior over parameters, take width of each layer to infinity.}
+\endif